solankiRahulFr/pesto_taskApp/README.md

 * Set priority tags for tasks: high, medium, low.
 * Specify due dates and reminders (backend functionality not implemented) for tasks.
 * Update and delete tasks.
+* Filter and sort the tasks according to priority and Due date.
+* toggle the theme to dark/light.

 ## Tech